kimiaf1998/GateDetection/README.md

 - Capturing real-time frame stream by opening the camera
 - Applying preliminary filters to the stream (such as resizing to 320 x 240)
 - Processing each frame to check if the gates exist in the frame
-- Emitting direction signals when the gate found, based on the color of the detected gate.
+- Emitting direction signals based on the color of the detected gate.